szymonjan/wtframework_mod/README.md

 7. Fill out the required fields and use your generated project structure as your Project folder.
 This should create the PyDev project files necessary to allow you to work on this project as a PyDev project.
+8. Open the project settings, then under "PyDev - PYTHONPATH" settings, add your project base directory as a source folder.
+Then save.

+At this point, you should be able to right click, select "Run As" and execute your test cases as PyUnit test case.

 Installing the WTF PageObject Utility Chrome Extension